unified-districts/asap-wp/README.md

 ### Root
   1. [Download the latest version of WordPress](https://wordpress.org/latest.zip)
   2. Unzip the file
-  3. Copy the resulting directory into the root of this repository
+  3. Copy the resulting directory into the root of this repository and overwrite old files
   4. Commit the changes

 ## Inspiration